alphagov/email-alert-api/docs/matching-content-to-subscriber-lists.md

 }
 ```

-Only one of these should be used on a given subscriber list; `tags` is
+Only one of these should be used on a given subscriber list.
+They
-deprecated.
-They can also both be empty `{}` if they aren't needed.
+can also both be empty `{}` if they aren't needed.

 > You can find a list of permitted tags in [`lib/valid_tags.rb`](https://github.com/alphagov/email-alert-api/blob/3e0018510ea85f5d561e2865ad149832b94688a1/lib/valid_tags.rb).